Code-Institute-Submissions/dsteyn44-vadstena-ms2_AugResub/README.md

 ![mock-up](readme-files/mocks-up.png)

 Welcome to Vadstena Guide!
-This is a small interactive website, suited more for the person who is travelling to Vadstena and would like a quick look at the toueto the town.
+This is a small interactive website, suited more for the person who is travelling to Vadstena and would like a quick look at the tourism of the town.
 The idea is for it to look like a traditional guide book like "Frommers" etc.
 It is google map capable, with the current time and weather.
+Users can also send an email to the bureau if they are lost or would like any information.

 **[View the live project here.](https://dsteyn44.github.io/vadstena-ms2/)